BURGUNDY VINTAGES 1990 - 2014

 Red: The underlying taste expression is one of fresh, clean fruit, elegance and vineyard character.
 The interplay between the lively, star-bright fruit on the one hand and a velvety trait, backed up by good acidity on the other, makes this a lovely vintage to enjoy early.

 White: An impressive vintage across the entire region.
 Not the rapier-like acidity of 2007 & 2008; these wines are far more supple.
 There are hints of the ripeness of 2009 & 2006, though with arguably better balance than both.
 There is lots of fruit, flavour, verve and satisfaction in 2011.
-They have good structure and have the capacity to age; if not as long as 2007 & 2008.
-Enjoy the exhuberance in the short to medium term as these wines give great pleasure already.
-Drink before the 2010's.
+Like their red 'cousins', they are ready.
+Enjoy now to 2020 for the vast majority.
+A handful have capacity to age further but not long term

 Red: The growing season suggested another 2008 or 2001; cool, good light, plenty of precipitation, not much heat overall.
 What emerged were classic wines!
 Extraordinary in the circumstances.
 The explanation is the small crop of highly concentrated berries that benefited enormously from the phenomenon known as 'millerandange'.
 To the 'lay' person, this equates to small berries, tightly clustered & with little or no gaps between the berries.